scottaohara/a11y_styled_form_controls/README.md

 # Styled Accessible "Picker" Inputs
-A repository of customized, accessible, native form elements.
+A repository of customized, accessible, native form controls.

 ## Why?
 These input elements are commonly used in many forms, but can be considered annoying to style.
 Using these element patterns ensures they can look attractive without excluding users who may rely on assistive technology to get things done.